 If you usually see Dr Millner please be aware that as he is reducing the number of days he works there will be less available appointments so you may need to see one of the other GPs.

-Dr Law will be working Monday, Tuesday and alternate Wednesday mornings.
+Dr Folorunsho, will be working Monday, Tuesday, Thursday and Friday.

 We have a the District Nurse Team for Dorchester based in Frederick Treves House and the Health Visitor Team.
 The Primary Health Care Team includes the following who hold clinics at the Practice: Midwife and Steps to Wellbeing.